cocoleemon/BloomVault/docs/phase-1/05-solution.md

 At the heart of BloomVault is the user's own beauty library.

-Instead of opening the app to advertisements or trending products, users are welcomed by their own curated collection.
+Instead of opening the app to advertisements, promotions, or trending products, users are welcomed by their own curated collection.

 Every saved product becomes part of a growing personal knowledge base.

 Each product can include:

-* Personal notes
+- Personal notes
-* Collections
+- Collections
-* Comparison history
+- Comparison history
-* Routine placement
+- Routine placement
-* Usage history
+- Wishlist status
-* Purchase status
+- Purchase status
-* Personal reflections
+- Personal reflections

-The library grows alongside the user, becoming more valuable over time.
+Over time, the library becomes more valuable because it reflects the user's own experiences, interests, and discoveries.

+BloomVault grows alongside its users.

+---

+# Learning Through Products

+Every product in BloomVault is more than an item in a catalog.

+It becomes a gateway to understanding beauty.

+From every Product Details page, users can naturally continue exploring:

+- Ingredients
+- Brands
+- Similar products
+- Product comparisons
+- Personal notes
+- Collections
+- Routines

+Instead of interrupting research, BloomVault encourages continuous learning through connected experiences.

 ---